wrigjz/conservation_python/README.md

 It takes a single chain pdb file (often provided from critires) or a single chain fasta file It uses the 300 top acceptable homologs

-To run you need a directory structure such as

-root/consurf_scripts   # These scripts
-root/working/file.pdb  # a single chain pdb file
-    or
-root/working/file.fasta # a single chain fasta file

-Usage:

-consurf_home.sh file.pdb|file.fasta or consurf_seqres file.pdb
+Each CS run must be done in a separate directory with a fasta or pdb file c$as the input

 To run it if you have a pdb coordinate file as:
    $consurf_scripts/consurf_home.sh file.pdb